consciousness

 In fashion, what are the bullet points for conscious buying?

-The premise is that consciousness relates to being aware of both the environment as well as one’s self.
-“Well-being” includes having respect for the planet and ourselves as individuals.
-It is about feeling better and being the best humans we can be.
+The premise is that consciousness involves being aware of both the environment as well as one’s self.
+“Well-being” encompasses respect for the planet and honouring ourselves as individuals.
+It is about feeling better and striving to be the best humans we can be.

 These are the actions we can take when we buy clothes: